WHAT ORDER SHOULD THE COURSES BE TAKEN IN?

 WHAT IS EXPECTED OF STUDENTS, and WHAT IS HOMEWORK LIKE?

 Reading and Discussion.
 All courses are reading intensive.
-Depending on the book, students may read between 25 and 100 pages per course.
-Depending on student ability and the reading level of the book, students should plan to spend roughly 1 hour per day per credit on homework.
+Depending on the book, students may read between 25 and 100 pages per course during the week.
+Depending on student ability, student diligence, and the reading level of the book, students should plan to spend roughly 1 hour to 1 1/2 hours per day per course on homework.
 The difficulty of the material will vary throughout the year depending on the type of text and the era in which it was written.
 While students are not expected to understand or memorize every detail of their readings, students must come to class prepared to discuss what they have read each week.

 Scheduling Work.
-Students must keep track of their assignments and contact the tutor with any questions they have about assignments.
+Students must keep track of their assignments and contact the tutor with any questions they have about assignments before assignments are due.
 They must schedule their work and should develop the habit of checking email regularly.
 Students in writing tutorials must ensure that they incorporate feedback on all their essays.
 Parents should be prepared to guide students in developing these skills.

 Presenting and Defending Their Ideas.
 Students will be defending their ideas in class throughout the semester.
 Students in writing tutorials also participate in Defense Day at the end of each semester by giving presentations on one of their essays and responding to questions about their work from the audience of fellow-students, families, friends, and prospective student families.